typingforfun/typingforfun/README.md

-### idk, just wanting to do something cool ig, ill add some new repo's soon, be patient :)
+### I'm a guy just wanting to do something cool ig, I'll start contributing to projects soon.

+- Currently learning JavaScript (I'm gonna be using TypeScript later when I learn JS.)
+- I know C, C++ and some C# (<= I hate this lang)

 <!--
 **typingforfun/typingforfun** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.